Linux74656/SpaceEngineersLinuxPatches/README.md

 	This will assume you already know how to use Winetricks and where your Space Engineers 	install/Prefix is located.

 0) *MAKE SURE YOU BACKUP ANY WORLDS/BLUEPRINTS YOU WANT!*

+0.5.
+Verify the integrity of your game files by right cliking the game in steam, click properties, click the LOCAL FILES tab, then click VERIFY INTEGRITY OF GAME FILES...

 1) Delete your old prefix.

 2) Create a new prefix with necessary dependencies ( vcrun2005 vcrun2015 xact)